Saturday, May 21, 2005

 A radical wrong group funded by the food industry claims the FBI is being forced to divert scarse resources in order to track down domestic eco-tage groups such as the ALF and ELF.

-May 17 press release by Consumer Freedom:
+According to a May 17 press release by Consumer Freedom:

 the FBI has been forced to pull precious resources away from the hunt for al-Qaeda to fund the crackdown on these groups' increasingly violent actions.